 Correct file permissions for wp-includes

-wp-includes is where all the core files resides.
-In addition to core files, it also includes all the other important files that are necessary for the proper functioning of WordPress admin and API.
-Protect this folder by allowing editing permission to the owner only, i.e, a permission of 755.
+wp-includes is where all the core files reside.
+In addition to core files, it also includes all the other important files that are necessary for the proper functioning of the WordPress admin and API.
+Protect this folder by allowing editing permission to the owner only, i.e, the permission of 755.

 Correct file permission for wp-content/uploads:

 The wp-content/uploads file contains all your uploads to the website.
 Generally, only the owner should have editing access to files.
 However, wp-content is an exception.
 It needs to be writable by www-data too.
 That is, we need to allow the server writing access.
 Set 755 permission and add the user to the www-data group.
 Or, use ‘su’ temporarily to change the user to www-data.
 The appropriate permission for this file can be 755.

 The appropriate permission for all files in WordPress should be 644.
 This means that the users have read and write permissions and groups and others can only read the files.
 This will ensure that no one accessing the files can alter them, apart from the owner.

 The safe permission of all the folders is 755.
 This means permission to read, write and execute for the user; only read & execute access to the group and none at all to others.

 The wp-config is the configuration file of your WordPress and is one of the most sensitive files in the entire directory.
 Protect this with permission of 400.
 This means even the user and the server has no right to edit, whereas others can not even read.

 Correct file permission for the PHP file in the wp-root